sferik/twitter-ruby/README.md

 * `Twitter.faraday_options` has been renamed to `Twitter.connection_options`.
 * `Twitter::Client#friendships` now takes up to 3 arguments instead of 1.
 * Support for the XML response format has been removed.
-This decision was guided largely by Twitter, who has started removing XML responses available for [some resources][trends].
+This decision was guided largely by Twitter, which has started removing XML responses available for [some resources][trends].
 This allows us to remove the gem's dependency on [multi_xml][].
 Using JSON is faster than XML, both in terms of parsing speed and time over the wire.